-I have thousands of articles in print — and pixels.
-Below is a selection of my favorites.
+I have thousands of articles in print—and pixels.
+Below is a selection of my best and most-read work.

 - Can a Purchase Order Loan Keep Your Business Growing?